M-Serajian/MTB-Pipeline/src/Kmer_Select/README.md

-This code is designed to choose the top Kmers from each separate file of the feature matrix.
+This code is designed to choose the top Kmers from each separate file of the feature matrix (the output of Chi-Squared-Kmer-Score).

 # Usage
 ```bash